pharus/bin/README.md

 - ewrap: evince wrapped as in wrap, to use evince for pdfs.
 - twork: open a tmux session in a folder, keep name for session, window main
 - upub: update, upgrade, dist-upgrade in apt suites, normally ubuntu
+- upfed: same as upub, but with dnf , normally fedora
 - wrap: envelop command with redirection of stdout and stderr to /dev/null.